Advisory Committee on Immunization Practices (ACIP) Recommendations

 Vaccine Safety

-Reactions among adults to PCV15 and PCV20 are similar to PCV13.
-Common reactions to PCV15 include local reactions such as pain (>70%), swelling (>10%), myalgia (>50%), fatigue (>40%), and headache (>30%).
-Common reactions to PCV20 include local reactions such as pain (67-76%), swelling (15-22%), myalgia (27-29%), fatigue (21-34%), and headache (19-27%) 11,12.
+Reactions among adults to PCV15, PCV20 and PCV21 are similar to PCV13.
+Common reactions to PCV15 include injection site pain (>70%), injection site swelling (>10%), myalgia (>50%), fatigue (>40%), and headache (>30%).
+Common reactions to PCV20 include injection site pain (67-76%), injection site swelling (15-22%), myalgia (27-29%), fatigue (21-34%), and headache (19-27%)13,14.
+Common reactions to PCV21 include injection site pain (56%), fatigue (27%), headache (18%), and myalgia (11%)7.

 Vaccines which may induce fever may also rarely induce febrile seizures.
 Febrile seizures are a common and typically benign childhood condition, occurring in 2-5% of children at some point during their first five years of life.
 Febrile seizures have an estimated background incidence of 240–480 per 100,000 person-years in children under five years, although this varies considerably by age, genetics, co-morbidities and environmental risk factors.
-There are no long-term effects of simple febrile seizures, with the possible exception of an increased risk of recurrence 13-16.
+There are no long-term effects of simple febrile seizures, with the possible exception of an increased risk of recurrence15-18.
 Febrile seizures were estimated to occur at a rate of 5.3 per 100,000 doses in children aged 6-59 months receiving PCV13, and 17.5 per 100,000 doses after receiving PCV13 and concomitant trivalent inactivated influenza vaccine.
-These risk differences varied with age due to the age-dependent background rates of febrile seizures, with the highest estimates at 16 months and the lowest at 59 months 16.
+These risk differences varied with age due to the age-dependent background rates of febrile seizures, with the highest estimates at 16 months and the lowest at 59 months18.
 See the Do Vaccines Cause Seizures? summary for more details.

 Considerations in Pregnancy

 The safety of PPSV23 vaccine in pregnancy has not been studied.
 However, no adverse outcomes have been reported among newborns whose mothers were inadvertently vaccinated with PPSV23 during pregnancy.
-Those who are at high risk of pneumococcal disease should be vaccinated before pregnancy, if possible 2.
+Those who are at high risk of pneumococcal disease should be vaccinated before pregnancy, if possible2.

 References

 1. ACIP Updates: Recommendations for Use of 20-Valent Pneumococcal Conjugate Vaccine in Children – United States, 2023.
-MMWR Morbidity and mortality weekly report 2023; 72(39): 1072.
+MMWR Morbidity and mortality weekly report.
+Sep 29 2023;72(39):1072. doi:10.15585/mmwr.mm7239a5

 3. Organization WH.
 Pneumococcal vaccines WHO position paper–2012.
-Wkly Epidemiol Rec 2012; 87(14): 129-44.
+Releve epidemiologique hebdomadaire.
+Apr 6 2012;87(14):129-44.

 4. Matanock A, Lee G, Gierke R, Kobayashi M, Leidner A, Pilishvili T. Use of 13-Valent Pneumococcal Conjugate Vaccine and 23-Valent Pneumococcal Polysaccharide Vaccine Among Adults Aged ≥65 Years: Updated Recommendations of the Advisory Committee on Immunization Practices.
-MMWR Morbidity and mortality weekly report 2019; 68(46): 1069-75.
+MMWR Morbidity and mortality weekly report.
+Nov 22 2019;68(46):1069-1075. doi:10.15585/mmwr.mm6846a5

-5. Kobayashi M, Farrar JL, Gierke R, Leidner AJ, Campos-Outcalt D, Morgan RL, Long SS, Poehling KA, Cohen AL. Use of 15-Valent Pneumococcal Conjugate Vaccine Among U.S. Children: Updated Recommendations of the Advisory Committee on Immunization Practices – United States, 2022.
-MMWR Morbidity and mortality weekly report 2022; 71(37): 1174-81.
+5. Kobayashi M, Farrar JL, Gierke R, et al. Use of 15-Valent Pneumococcal Conjugate Vaccine Among U.S. Children: Updated Recommendations of the Advisory Committee on Immunization Practices – United States, 2022.
+MMWR Morbidity and mortality weekly report.
+Sep 16 2022;71(37):1174-1181. doi:10.15585/mmwr.mm7137a3

-6. Kobayashi M, Pilishvili T, Farrar JL, Leidner AJ, Gierke R, Prasad N, Moro P, Campos-Outcalt D, Morgan RL, Long SS, Poehling KA, Cohen AL. Pneumococcal Vaccine for Adults Aged ≥19 Years: Recommendations of the Advisory Committee on Immunization Practices, United States, 2023.
-MMWR Recommendations and reports : Morbidity and mortality weekly report Recommendations and reports 2023; 72(3): 1-39.
+6. Kobayashi M, Pilishvili T, Farrar JL, et al. Pneumococcal Vaccine for Adults Aged ≥19 Years: Recommendations of the Advisory Committee on Immunization Practices, United States, 2023.
+MMWR Recommendations and reports : Morbidity and mortality weekly report Recommendations and reports.
+Sep 8 2023;72(3):1-39. doi:10.15585/mmwr.rr7203a1

-7. Kobayashi M, Bennett NM, Gierke R, Almendares O, Moore MR, Whitney CG, Pilishvili T. Intervals Between PCV13 and PPSV23 Vaccines: Recommendations of the Advisory Committee on Immunization Practices (ACIP).
-MMWR Morbidity and mortality weekly report 2015; 64(34): 944-7.
+9. Kobayashi M, Bennett NM, Gierke R, et al. Intervals Between PCV13 and PPSV23 Vaccines: Recommendations of the Advisory Committee on Immunization Practices (ACIP).
+MMWR Morbidity and mortality weekly report.
+Sep 04 2015;64(34):944-7. doi:10.15585/mmwr.mm6434a4

-8. von Elten KA, Duran LL, Banks TA, Banks TA, Collins LC, Collins LC.
+10. von Elten KA, Duran LL, Banks TA, Banks TA, Collins LC, Collins LC.
 Systemic inflammatory reaction after pneumococcal vaccine: a case series.
-Human vaccines & immunotherapeutics 2014; 10(6): 1767-70.
+Human vaccines & immunotherapeutics.
+2014;10(6):1767-70. doi:10.4161/hv.28559

-9. Huang DT, Chiu NC, Chi H, Huang FY.
+11. Huang DT, Chiu NC, Chi H, Huang FY.
 Protracted fever with cellulitis-like reaction in pneumococcal polysaccharide-vaccinated children.
-The Pediatric infectious disease journal 2008; 27(10): 937-9.
+The Pediatric infectious disease journal.
+Oct 2008;27(10):937-9. doi:10.1097/INF.0b013e3181734fb6

-10. Food and Drug Administration.
+12. Food and Drug Administration.
 Package Insert – Prevnar 13.
-August 2017 2010. https://www.fda.gov/media/107657/download (accessed October 28 2023).
+Updated August 2017.
+Accessed October 28, 2021. https://www.fda.gov/media/107657/download

-11. Food and Drug Administration.
+13. Food and Drug Administration.
 Package Insert – VAXNEUVANCE.
-2021. https://www.fda.gov/media/150819/download (accessed October 28 2023).
+Accessed October 28, 2021. https://www.fda.gov/media/150819/download

-12. Food and Drug Administration.
+14. Food and Drug Administration.
 Package Insert – PREVNAR 20.
-June 2021 2021. https://www.fda.gov/media/149987/download (accessed October 28 2023).
+Updated June 2021.
+Accessed October 28, 2021. https://www.fda.gov/media/149987/download

-13. (AAP) AAoP.
+15. (AAP) AAoP.
 Neurodiagnostic evaluation of the child with a simple febrile seizure.
-Pediatrics 2011; 127(2): 389-94.
+Pediatrics.
+Feb 2011;127(2):389-94. doi:10.1542/peds.2010-3318

-14. (AAP) AAoP.
+16. (AAP) AAoP.
 Febrile seizures: clinical practice guideline for the long-term management of the child with simple febrile seizures.
-Pediatrics 2008; 121(6): 1281-6.
+Pediatrics.
+Jun 2008;121(6):1281-6. doi:10.1542/peds.2008-0939

-16. Tse A, Tseng HF, Greene SK, Vellozzi C, Lee GM.
+18. Tse A, Tseng HF, Greene SK, Vellozzi C, Lee GM.
 Signal identification and evaluation for risk of febrile seizures in children following trivalent inactivated influenza vaccine in the Vaccine Safety Datalink Project, 2010-2011.
-Vaccine 2012; 30(11): 2024-31.
+Vaccine.
+Mar 2 2012;30(11):2024-31. doi:10.1016/j.vaccine.2012.01.027